 Besides, there may be different terms for features by different automakers.
 So, it is recommended to get clarity on them to avoid any buying mistakes.

 Warranty is another critical factor to consider when buying a car.
 It shows how much trust the automaker has in the quality of the vehicle.
 However, you have to know what a vehicle’s warranty covers before buying.

 That way, you wouldn’t have to bear or get surprised by the unwanted repair costs till warranty coverage is valid.

 Q5: Do you offer test drive and door-step delivery services?

-It is hard to believe in the claims of the seller or dealer until you test drive the car yourself.
-That is you should ask your car dealership to let you take a drive in the car in an environment that you normally drive in to gauge its actual performance.
+It is hard to believe in the seller or dealer’s claims until you test drives the car yourself.
+That is, you should ask your car dealership to let you take a drive in the car in an environment that you normally drive in to gauge its actual performance.